- Farxiga (dapagliflozin) is a prescription oral tablet. It’s not available in a generic form.

-- Dapagliflozin only comes as a tablet you take by mouth.
+- Farxiga only comes as a tablet you take by mouth.

-- Dapagliflozin is used with diet and exercise to treat type 2 diabetes.
+- Farxiga is used with diet and exercise to treat type 2 diabetes.

 Why it’s used

-Dapagliflozin can help lower your blood sugar level when combined with lifestyle changes (such as diet, exercise, and quitting smoking) and sometimes other medications.
+Farxiga can help lower your blood sugar level when combined with lifestyle changes (such as improved diet and exercise, and quitting smoking).
 Lowering your blood sugar level helps control your type 2 diabetes.

 How it works